dibley1973/StoredProcedureFramework/README.md

 * 0.3 This version supports stored procedures with Table Value Parameters.
 * 0.2 This version will support multiple RecordSets and will have a different API to version 1.0.
 * 0.1 This was the initial version which did not support multiple RecordSets.
 To enable multiple RecordSets to be supported alongside single RecordSets a break to the API is required.
 Development has stopped on this version but the code will remain available for use.

+## Documentation
+Documentation on how to use the *StoredProcedureframework* can be found here [https://github.com/dibley1973/StoredProcedureFramework/blob/master/UsingTheStoredProcedureFramework.md]

 ## Nuget Package
 The project is not currently available on NuGet but it is the intention to make this so once the version reaches 1.0 and is considered solid.